kaixinrongzi/SaintGeorgeClassify/reports/report.md

 ## Experiments
 ### Overfitting Issue
-During the training of all three models (`ResNet`, `EfficientNet`, and `VisionTransformer`), I encountered severe overfitting, with the models performing well on training data but poorly on validation data.
+During the training of all three models (`ResNet`, `EfficientNet`, and `ViT`), I encountered severe overfitting, with the models performing well on training data but poorly on validation data.
 Although the training and validation accuracy could achived over 95% by all of our models, their testing accuracies ranges from 44% to 58%, which did not outperform a random guess (50%).
 To address this, I implemented several techniques aimed at improving generalization and preventing overfitting:

 - Early Stopping:
 I integrated early stopping based on validation loss.
 During each epoch, the model's performance on the validation set was monitored.
 If the validation loss did not decrease for a predefined number of epochs (patience parameter), the training process was automatically halted.
 This approach prevents overtraining, reduces the risk of overfitting, and ensures that the model retains parameters corresponding to the best validation performance.
 It also conserves computational resources by stopping training once the model stops improving.

 - Data Augmentation with Cutout:
-To increase the robustness of the `VisionTransformer` model and reduce reliance on specific image regions, I added the Cutout augmentation method to the training pipeline.
+To increase the robustness of the `ViT` model and reduce reliance on specific image regions, I added the Cutout augmentation method to the training pipeline.
 During each training iteration, random rectangular sections of input images were masked out (filled with zeros).
 This compels the models to learn features that are distributed across the entire image and helps them recognize objects even when parts are occluded or missing.
 This technique is particularly effective in scenarios with high intra-class variability, as it enforces the model to focus on global cues rather than local, dominating features.

 - Increased Weight Decay:
 To further regularize the models and discourage over-reliance on large weights, I increased the weight decay parameter (L2 regularization).
 This penalty term encourages the network to favor smaller weights, helping the models focus on learning more generalizable features, rather than overly specialized features, reducing the tendency to memorize training details and ultimately improving performance on unseen data.